tdwg/vocab/documentation-specification.md

 **4.4.2 Metadata terms describing term lists**

 Each set of terms defined by a TDWG standard that share a namespace will be included in a term list that corresponds to that namespace.
 Thus, when the IRI of a term that is defined by the standard is dereferenced with a request for machine-readable metadata, a document may be returned through content negotiation that contains the metadata for those terms.
-Other terms that are borrowed from other vocabularies will be grouped in one or more term lists.
+Other terms that are borrowed from other vocabularies will be grouped in one or more additional term lists.

 All terms are related to the term list that contains them by the property dcterms:isPartOf.